 Once again, watch at nightfall and early evening because that’s when the radiant point for the Draconid shower is highest in the nighttime sky.
 We emphasize it, because most meteor showers are best after midnight … but not this one.

-As far as we know, nobody is calling for the Draconid meteor shower to burst into storm in 2013.
-But you never know for sure with the Draconids, so it’s worth watching out for on the moonless evenings of October 7 and 8.
+As far as we know, nobody is calling for the Draconid meteor shower to burst into storm in 2015.
+But you never know for sure with the Draconids, so it’s worth watching out for on the moonless evening of October 8.
 Just keep in mind that meteor showers are notorious for defying predictions, either surpassing or falling shy of expectation.
 The only way to know for sure is to try to watch the shower.

 Most meteor showers are named for the constellation from which the meteors radiate on the sky’s dome.
 The Draconids, however, are sometimes also called the Giacobinids, to honor the man who first sighted the comet that spawned this meteor shower.

 Michel Giacobini discovered this comet on December 20, 1900.
 Another sighting in 1913 added the name Zinner to that of the comet, which thus became 21P Giacobini-Zinner.
 It is a periodic comet, which returns every 6 years and 4 months.
 Tracking this comet, and noting this October meteor shower, helped astronomers figure out how to predict meteor showers in 1915.
 The great Draconid/Giacobinid meteor storms occurred in 1933 and 1946.
 The comet returned in 1998 as well, and the Draconids picked up that year, but only to a rate of about 100 per hour.
 Then in 2011, observers in Europe saw over 600 Draconid meteors per hour.